 (View of the Naturhistorisches Museum and the Maria Theresa monument today.
 The building at the back on the left is the MuseumsQuartier)

-The square itself has a huge Habsburg monument to its namesake at the centre, two magnificent museums opposite each other, and a handful of fountains just to add that watery je ne sais quoi to proceedings.
+A huge Habsburg monument to the square’s namesake sits at the centre, flanked by two magnificent museums and surrounded by a handful of fountains just to add that watery je ne sais quoi to proceedings.

 As for that name, it honours Empress Maria Theresa (1717-1780), who inherited a Habsburg mess and laid the foundations for the dynasty’s success and survival into the early 20th century.

-(Advent lighting, when we have no energy crisis)
+(Advent lighting, at least when we have no energy crisis)

 From around mid-November, Maria-Theresien-Platz plays host to the Weihnachtsdorf Christmas market.

-This market definitely ranks as one of Vienna’s prettiest, thanks to the tasteful lighting around the topiary (see photo above) and the museum backdrops.
-It also ranks as one of the biggest.
+This market definitely ranks as one of Vienna’s biggest.
+And one of its prettiest, thanks to the tasteful lighting and the location with the museum backdrops.

 Let”s have a look at the main features of the square in detail…